 Urgency is one of four factors underlying impulsivity; the others are lack of planning (acting without forethought); lack of perseverance (having difficulty staying focused on task); and sensation seeking (pursuing novel/exciting experiences).2 What is the reason for acting rashly?
 Perhaps to increase positive mood or distract from negative emotions.
 But while acting rashly sometimes eases distress, it often results in long-term harm.
 Urgency has been linked to unsafe sexual practices, early drug abuse, and self-injury.1

-In the current study, Cole and colleagues tried to predict which children would develop alcohol drinking problems and other maladaptive behaviors five years later.
+In the recent study, Cole and colleagues tried to predict which children would develop alcohol drinking problems and other maladaptive behaviors five years later.
 The sample originally consisted of 1,889 students (from 23 schools).
-These students were assessed at three times—when they were in 5th, 6th, and 10th grade.
+These students were assessed three times—when they were in 5th, 6th, and 10th grade.
 Both genders were equally represented in the sample.
 Most students were of European American ethnicity (61 percent)—other major ethnicities included African American (19 percent), Hispanic (eight percent), and Asian American (three percent).

 Of the original sample, 1,826 students participated in the first wave of assessments.
 The other 63 students joined a year later (for the second wave of assessments).
 Four years later, about 75 percent of the original sample (1,417) took part in the last wave.
 No study-relevant systematic differences were found between those who participated in all waves and those who took part in only one or two.